‘Head South on Montgomery Street.’

 What's more, Google Duplex is likely a few years out from public release.
 Though beta testing is supposed to begin this summer, it's doubtful Google will roll Duplex out to the general public any time soon.

-Google Maps, which is already a good and helpful platform, is taking steps to get even better.
-By adding AR-based walking navigation and solving a real problem I face regularly, it’s taking steps to be a little magical, too.
+Google Maps, which is already a helpful platform, is taking steps to get even better.
+By adding AR-based walking navigation and solving a real problem I face regularly, it’s taking steps to be even more enchanting, too.